DataHighway-DHX/documentation/docs/whitepaper.md

     * Toggles “Roaming Participation” in the Devices User Panel to activate roaming for the 6x Sensors used in his Mobile Weather Unit #3
       * Note: When roaming his transaction fees will be higher
   * Bob makes payment and chooses Supernodes to stake against to earn
-    * Topup MXC in exchange for ETH in AXS Wallet
+    * Top-up MXC in exchange for ETH in AXS Wallet
     * Supernode #1
       * 500 MXC Staked (for his Gateway)
       * 125 MXC Staked (from 10x Sensors)